webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ## Introduction

-The WEBUILD Consortium leverages GitHub as its primary platform for technology collaboration across all Work Packages (WPs).
+The WeBuild Consortium leverages GitHub as its primary platform for technology collaboration across all Work Packages (WPs).
 This document establishes the foundational policies and guidelines that govern how GitHub is utilized throughout the consortium to facilitate joint development, review, and management of technical artifacts.

 GitHub serves as the central hub where consortium partners collaborate on specifications, interface definitions, test environments, source code, and other technical deliverables.
 By standardizing our approach to GitHub usage, we ensure that all partners can work together efficiently while maintaining the highest standards of transparency, security, and accountability.